IPL 2021: Pant is a match-winner, says Shane Watson | Sports-Games

 - United Arab Emirates

 Former Australian batter Shane Watson has lavished praise on the Delhi Capitals (DC) Rishabh Pant and has given him advice before IPL 2021's second Qualifier on Wednesday.
-"My advice to Rishabh Pant is to play with freedom, have that air of arrogance and confidence - that he does when he's at his best like he did in that last game against Chennai Super Kings (CSK), those one-handed sixes," said Watson.
+"My advice to Rishabh Pant is to play with freedom, have that air of arrogance and confidence - that he does when he's at his best like he did in that last game against Chennai Super Kings (CSK), those one-handed sixes," said Watson on Star Sports' show 'Game Plan'.

 "He's absolutely crazy, the skills that he's got, and for me, the advice would be to go out and have that confidence.
 Don't allow the situations, the leaderships to dictate how you play.
 You go out and play with freedom - take the game on," he added.
 Watson called Pant the 'match winner' and said that he can take away any match from the opposition.